 So, at the end of the day what’s the difference between PCA and CNA?

-CNAs need to have on-the-job training from an experienced CNA before they can do these important tasks by themselves.
-CNAs also undergo formal training that includes classroom instruction and supervised clinical experience.
-They receive more hours of training than PCAs.
-With more training often comes higher pay.
+CNAs need to have on-the-job learning from an experienced CNA before they can do these important tasks by themselves.
+CNAs also take part in a formal program that includes classroom instruction and supervised clinical experience.
+They receive more hours of classes than PCAs.
+With more coursework and experience often comes higher pay.
 It’s not unusual for a CNA’s salary to be 20%-50% more than a PCA in the same state.
 So, that might help you with your decisions as well.

 If you are considering a PCA or CNA job, the more you know about PCA vs CNA responsibilities, the better equipped you will be to decide whether this is the right career for you.